omnivore-app/omnivore/README.md

 ### 3. Create a test account

-Omnivore uses social login for most users.
-But for testing there is an email + password option.
+Omnivore uses social login, but for testing there is an email + password option.

-Open a browser and go to <http://localhost:3000/email-registration>
+Go to <http://localhost:3000/email-registration> in your browser.

-### Running the pupeteer-parse service
+### Running the puppeteer-parse service

+To save pages you need to run the `puppeteer-parse` service.

 ### 1. Install and configure Chromium

-If you are using an M1 Mac:

 ```
 brew install chromium --no-quarantine
 export PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=true
-export CHROMIUM_PATH=/opt/homebrew/bin/chromium
+export CHROMIUM_PATH=`which chromium`
 ```

 ### 2. Navigate to the service directory, setup your env file, and install dependencies